rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/14_lecture.md

 		output : we'll get `POST` request & in the bottom , XML code which has "productId" as 1 (cuz we selected 1st product)
 		<br>xml code also showing version + encoding
 		<br><img src="../../notes-pics/03-Module/14_lecture/14_lecture-0-M3.jpg" alt="" width="500"/>
-	- STEP 5: so there's a payload to exploit & retrieve files from the `XML` <br>
+	- STEP 5: go to "https://portswigger.net/web-security/xxe#what-is-xml-external-entity-injection" <br>
+		so there's a payload to exploit & retrieve files from the `XML` i.e `<!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]>` , <br>
-		i.e `<!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]>` , copy it -> paste inside the XML code like this <br>
+		copy it -> paste inside the XML code like this <br>
 		<img src="../../notes-pics/03-Module/14_lecture/14_lecture-1-M3.jpg" alt="" width="500"/> <br>
-    	- STEP 5.1: make that productId `1` as `&xxe;` cuz we declared the entity as `xxe` in that payload , <br>
+    	- STEP 5.1: make that productId `1` as `&xxe;` - cuz we declared the entity as `xxe` in that payload , <br>
 			so `&xxe;` will call the `xxe` entity & from there , `xxe` will call the file i.e `etc/passwd` <br>
 			cuz the parameter of `productId` which accepts only numeric value <br>
 			but we'll get error also (in ques : also mention that returns any unexpected values as a response) ✔️
-	- so here `xxe` payload calling system file i.e `"file:///etc/passwd"` i.e `etc/passwd` <br>
+    	- so here `xxe` payload calling system file `"file:///etc/passwd"` i.e `etc/passwd` <br>
-		means it's very important file which has user-information ✔️
+    		means it's very important file in Linux which has user-info ✔️
-	- STEP 6: in burp Suite , proxy -> intercept , click on `forward` btn , we'll get output as "this lab solved" <br>
+	- STEP 6: in burpSuite , proxy -> intercept tab , click "forward" btn , <br>
+		output : in BurpSuite , we'll get output as "this lab solved" <br>
 		<img src="../../notes-pics/03-Module/14_lecture/14_lecture-2-M3.jpg" alt="" width="500"/> <br>
-    	- STEP 6.1: if u off the intercept & in burpSuite browser , refresh the lab page then we'll get "you solved the lab" message
+    	- STEP 6.1: if u off the "intercept" & in burpSuite browser , refresh the lab page then we'll get "you solved the lab" message
 - Summary : Practical Work : Lab
 	- we used `DOCTYPE` payload inside which we declared a entity as `XXE` (which is calling system file i.e `etc/passwd`) <br>
 		& inside `productId` tag , we defined `&xxe;` ✔️
-	- why do we use `&xxe;` - cuz via `&xxe;` , we can call entity which we declared just like function calling in programming ✔️
+	- Q : why do we use `&xxe;` ✔️<br>
+		Ans : cuz via `&xxe;` , we can call entity which we declared just like function calling in programming
-	- & the parameter was vulnerable means it should accept the numeric value instead of accepting any type of value , <br>
+	- & the parameter was vulnerable - means the parameter should accept the numeric value instead of accepting any type of value , <br>
-		so it should throw the generic error if any type of value comes.
-But it is not validated & <br>
+		so the parameter should throw the generic error if any type of value comes except numeric value . <br>
-		not programmed the parameter syntax properly that's why it throws unexpected value & <br>
+		But the parameter is (not validated & not code syntax properly) - that's why it throws unexpected value & <br>
+		Q : what that parameter return the unexpected value ✔️<br>
-		it throws unexpected value i.e complete contents of `etc/passwd` file ✔️
+		Ans : it throws unexpected value as complete contents of `etc/passwd` file

 ### 2. Exploiting XXE to perform SSRF attacks `v imp ⭐`
 - Lab : [Lab: Exploiting XXE to perform SSRF attacks | Web Security Academy](https://portswigger.net/web-security/xxe/lab-exploiting-xxe-to-perform-ssrf)